• Skip to main content

 A rootbound plant

 You have probably seen advice to just grow the seedlings in a larger pot from the start.
-That is certainly possible and it does make things easier, but there are some key advantages to starting plants in smaller pots.
+That is certainly possible and it does make things easier.
+In fact, it is what I recommend for the first grow or two.

 Why To Start Plants In Small Pots